Brobin/data-modeling/readme.md

 ### Querying the B+ trees

 Once the trees have been built, we can run the same queries against them to see the decrease in processing time due to the indexing of the files.
 To run a query, simply type in the following command replacing `{x}` wiht the corresponding query number seen above.
-Once again, teh result of the query and the time that it took will be printed out.
+Once again, the result of the query and the time that it took will be printed out.

 `python program.py tree-query {x}`